 Place specimen in 37 degrees C Thermos containing a warm pack or waterbath immediately.
 See Collection Instructions below.

 Positive cryoglobulins are further characterized at an additional charge (CRYOQ).
 By ordering this test the clinician acknowledges that additional reflex testing will be performed and billed at a separate additional charge if indicated.
 Test may include pathologist interpretation of results at an additional charge.
 By ordering this test, the clinician acknowledges that a pathologist interpretation will be performed and billed as a separate additional charge if indicated.
 Cryoglobulins may be divided into 3 classes.
 Type I are monoclonal immunoglobulins and are usually associated with lymphoproliferative disorders.
-Type II are mixtures of a monoclonal IgM and polyclonal IgG and are associated with hepatitis C infection.
+Type II are usually mixtures of a monoclonal IgM and polyclonal IgG and are often associated with hepatitis C infection.
 Type III are mixtures of polyclonal IgM and polyclonal IgG.
 These are found in a wide variety of disorders.
 A high percentage of patients with cryoglobulinemia have clinical symptoms, and of these the most common are vascular, i.e., purpura and digital necrosis.
 Raynaud's phenomenon is also common.